PedroMarianoAlmeida/Web-Dev-Sifting/summaries/data structures.md

 - What it is: A way of organizing data (so that it can be used effectively)

+- Why use it?
+  - To create fast and powerful algorithms
+  - They help to manage and organize data

 ## Linked List

 - Composition